Guide to Your Ecommerce Chart of Accounts - Your Profit & Loss Statement

 Here you can learn more about the fundamentals of accounting for inventory.

 COGS for ecommerce should also include shipping-out costs to ship your product to customers and merchant transaction fees that you get charged per transaction.
-Here is a sample best practice CoA for COGS for your ecommerce P&L:
+Here is a sample COGS breakdown from a ecommerce P&L:

 3. Operating expenses